gocd/docs.go.cd/advanced_usage/trigger_with_options.md

 -   committer name
 -   check-in comment

-Go will find matches and display the same.
+GoCD will find matches and display the same.
 One of the matches can be chosen and the build triggered.

 ![Trigger with options search](../resources/images/trigger_with_options_search.png)